learnsqr/CB-IntroAnalysis/README.md

 # CB-IntroAnalysis
-Couchbase: A introduction to analysis
+Couchbase: An introduction to analysis